-Accounting for 39% of GDP in 2022 and employing about 55% of the labor force in 2021, the services sector is the largest component of Mongolia's economy.
+Accounting for 39% of GDP in 2022 and employing about 55% of the labor force, the services sector is the largest component of Mongolia's economy.
 Key subsectors include tourism, trade, real estate, financial services, transport, and education.

-Tourism: In 2021, tourism contributed some \$366.4 million to GDP and directly supported some 71,100 jobs.
-Almost 33,000 foreigners visited Mongolia in 2021, primarily from China, South Korea, Russia, the US, and France.
+Tourism:In2022,tourism contributed some\$470 million to GDP anddirectly supported some75,000 jobs.In2023,594,013foreignersvisitedMongolia.

+primarily from China, South Korea, Russia, the US, and France.
 Tourists enjoy the country's varied landscapes and unique cultural events, riding camels through the Gobi Desert, visiting local families in their gers (tents - see p.
 1 of Family and Kinship), and participating in traditional festivals, such as the Golden Eagle Festival (see p.
 3 of Aesthetics and Recreation).